AntoniyaIvanova/SoftUni/C#/C# DB/DataBases Basics/02. Basic CRUD/README.md

 Write a SQL query to find the **first** and **last names** of all employees whose **department ID is different from 4.**

-SELECT FirstName, LastName FROM Employees

-WHERE DepartmentId \!= 4

 ### Example